-Our mission: To eliminate Household Air Pollution from cooking and heating fuel usage.
+Our mission: To eliminate Air Pollution from cooking and heating fuel usage in Bhutan.

-Dazin provides both fuel & stove combined cooking/heating energy solution for households to save lives, reduce carbon emissions and help rural households out of poverty in Bhutan.
+Dazin provides both fuel & gasifying stove combined cooking/heating energy solution for institutions/households to save lives, reduce carbon emissions and help rural households to earn in Bhutan.

-Dazin is a community enterprise operating in partnership with Happy Green Cooperative in Bhutan.
+Dazin is a cooperative enterprise operating in partnership with Happy Green Cooperative in Bhutan.

 Around 3 billion people in developing countries still use traditional fuels in open fires for cooking and heating such as firewood, charcoal and animal dung - the way it has been practiced since we discovered fire.
 Deadly smoke from open cooking fire kills 490 people every hour (4.3 million per year) globally, which is more than AIDS, Malaria and Tuberculosis deaths combined.
 South Asia suffers staggering loss of 41.7 million Disability Adjusted Life Years (DALYs) due to Household Air Pollution.
 (Source: WHO)